-- ★ 4.MD.C.5 Recognize angles as geometric shapes that are formed wherever two rays share a common endpoint, and understand concepts of angle measurement: Formal assessment begins Q3 Note: 4.MD.C.5 Use the degree symbol (e.g., 360°). - An angle is measured with reference to a circle with its center at the common endpoint of the rays, by considering the fraction of the circular arc between the points where the two rays intersect the circle - An angle that turns through 1/360 of a circle is called a "one-degree angle," and can be used to measure angles - An angle that turns through n one-degree angles is said to have an angle measure of n degree. - → 4.MD.C.7 new this quarter - Recognize angle measure as additive.
-When an angle is decomposed into non-overlapping parts, the angle measure of the whole is the sum of the angle measures of the parts - Solve addition and subtraction problems to find unknown angles on a diagram in real world and mathematical problems For example: Use an equation with a symbol for the unknown angle measure.
+- ★ 4.MD.C.5 Recognize angles as geometric shapes that are formed wherever two rays share a common endpoint, and understand concepts of angle measurement: Note: 4.MD.C.5 Use the degree symbol (e.g., 360°). - An angle is measured with reference to a circle with its center at the common endpoint of the rays, by considering the fraction of the circular arc between the points where the two rays intersect the circle - An angle that turns through 1/360 of a circle is called a "one-degree angle," and can be used to measure angles - An angle that turns through n one-degree angles is said to have an angle measure of n degree . - → 4.MD.C.6 new this quarter